One of the most common topics we come across in forums and online communities is the rules about how to store receipts.

 If you thought managing your paper receipts digitally was all about taking photos of them or scanning them and putting them into a folder on your computer, think again.
 You’re only going to end up sifting through digital boxes when it is finally time to file your expenses, cursing yourself for not having categorised them before.

 Finding the right technology to store your digital receipts is important because you don’t want to end up spending hours digging through them in case you get audited.
 Audits usually include asking for receipts from any time and if you don’t have them this could result in a fine from HMRC.

-This is where apps like 1Tap Receipts come handy.
+This is where apps like 1tap receipts come handy.
 The app helps you store your receipts digitally by simply taking a photo.
-1Tap Receipts then automatically extracts the date, amount and supplier, then categorises the receipt.
-This way all your expenses and payments get recorded in a orderly manner, making them easier to refer to at a later time.
+1tap receipts then automatically extracts the date, amount and supplier, then categorises the receipt.
+This way all your expenses and payments get recorded in an orderly manner, making them easier to refer to at a later time.

 2. Don’t forget the back of the receipt

 One of the most common mistakes that sole traders make while storing their receipts digitally, is ignoring the back of the receipt.
 So make sure that when you receive a document that has a terms and conditions printed on the back, you take a picture of both the sides, name them accordingly and store them together.

 3. Back up all digital receipts

 When it comes to banking on technology, you should always have a backup of all your files and information.
 The same holds true for your digital receipts.
 Always back them up in the same way you’re categorising and filing them, for future reference.

 HMRC requires sole traders to retain all their expense records for 6 years.
 You don’t want to be at loss when asked to produce proof just because you lost all your data.
 Since you’re already storing your receipts on your computer, keep a backup on either a separate hard disk or in a cloud account.